Branding Cannabis: How do you think about branding in an emerging legal market?

 As products transition to legitimacy, there are a lot of unique challenges.
 Prohibition leaves a vacuum of information and education due to a lack of discussion about the product and its benefits on a large scale from legitimate businesses, media and regulators.
 This leads to confusion and misinformation, as well as under-investment in credible research that can be communicated to customers.
 This presents opportunities and challenges to brands as they help shape the conversation and framework for the product.

 There are also limitations to where a brand can advertise.
 For the moment (though this might change soon), Facebook and Google ads essentially do not allow cannabis advertising.
-Brands needs to get creative in order to reach their audiences, developing user-generated content and building communities that can help spread the word.
+Brands needs to get creative in order to reach their audiences, developing user-generated content and building communities that can help spread the word when branding newly legal products.

 Formerly illegal products have to contend with a lot of biases and confusion; branding can connect the customer with the information she needs to understand why the product is right for her.
 A key priority is establishing credibility for this newly legitimate product: a strong brand can rise above confusion to become the trusted source for information as part of its branding message.
 Brands can help customers develop confidence and use their branding to guide them through legal questions and compound-based decisions.